EnriFort/MSc-Cybersecurity/ETH_Q&A.md

 ### Q: What are ping sweeps?
 Describe at least two HOST DISCOVERY techniques, and at least one tool used to perform host discovery.

-A: Initially, "pinging" referred to the use of the **ICMP** protocol, but the term has been extended to include ARP, ICMP, TCP, and UDP traffic to determine if a host is active and connected.
+A: Initially, *pinging* referred to the use of the **ICMP** protocol, but the term has been extended to include **ARP**, **ICMP**, **TCP**, and **UDP** traffic to determine if a host is active and connected.
-A ping sweep is a method that can **establish a range of IP addresses which map to live hosts**.
+A ping sweep is a method that can
+**establish a range of IP addresses which map to live hosts**.

-**Discovery techniques**:
+**Host Discovery techniques**:

 - **ARP Host Discovery**: The Address Resolution Protocol (ARP) translates a system’s hardware address (MAC) to the IP address that has been assigned to it.
 The system has to send some sort of ARP request to start traversing the path to reach its destination.
-An ARP scan sends an ARP request out for every host on a subnet, and the host is considered “alive” if an ARP reply is received.
+An ARP scan sends an ARP request out for every host on a subnet, and the host is considered *alive* if an ARP reply is received.

   - &#128295; ` arp-scan`: Simple ARP pinging and fingerprinting utility.
-You must run `arp-scan` as the root user.
+You must run `arp-scan` as the root user;
-  - &#128295; ` Nmap` (UNIX, Windows, Mac): de facto tool for anything related to host and services discovery.
+  - &#128295; ` Nmap` (UNIX, Windows, Mac): *de facto* tool for anything related to host and services discovery.
 Support arp scanning via the `-PR option`.
 To only perform a host discovery and not a port scanning you can specify the `-sn option`.
   - &#128295; ` Cain`: It provides a ton of functionality for the Windows-only crowd that goes way beyond hosts and service discovery.

 - **ICMP Host Discovery**: ICMP provides a variety of message types to help diagnose the status of a host and its network path.
 Common ICMP types: